Black Sabbath: 1979–1982: Dio joins, Heaven and Hell and Mob Rules

-Sharon Arden (later Sharon Osbourne), daughter of Black Sabbath manager Don Arden, suggested former Rainbow vocalist Ronnie James Dio to replace Ozzy Osbourne in 1979.
-Don Arden was at this point still trying to convince Osbourne to rejoin the band, as he viewed the original line-up as the most profitable.
-Dio officially joined in June, and the band began writing their next album.
+While Don Arden was trying to convince Osbourne to rejoin Black Sabbath, as he viewed the original line-up as the most profitable, the band hired former Rainbow frontman Ronnie James Dio as Osbourne's replacement, and they began writing their next album.
 With a notably different vocal style from Osbourne's, Dio's addition to the band marked a change in Black Sabbath's sound.
 "They were totally different altogether", Iommi explains.
 "Not only voice-wise, but attitude-wise.
 Ozzy was a great showman, but when Dio came in, it was a different attitude, a different voice and a different musical approach, as far as vocals.
 Dio would sing across the riff, whereas Ozzy would follow the riff, like in "Iron Man".
 Ronnie came in and gave us another angle on writing."

-Geezer Butler temporarily left the band in September 1979 for personal reasons.
-According to Dio, the band initially hired Craig Gruber, with whom Dio had previously played while in Elf, on bass to assist with writing the new album.
+Butler temporarily left the band in September 1979 to deal with the divorce from his first wife.
+According to Dio, the band initially hired Craig Gruber, with whom Dio had previously played while in Elf and Rainbow, on bass to assist with writing the new album.
 Gruber was soon replaced by Geoff Nicholls of Quartz.
 The new line-up returned to Criteria Studios in November to begin recording work, with Butler returning to the band in January 1980 and Nicholls moving to keyboards.
 Produced by Martin Birch, Heaven and Hell was released on 25 April 1980, to critical acclaim.
 Over a decade after its release, AllMusic said the album was "one of Sabbath's finest records, the band sounds reborn and re-energised throughout".
-Heaven and Hell peaked at number nine in the United Kingdom and number 28 in the U.S., the band's highest-charting album since Sabotage.
-The album eventually sold a million copies in the U.S., and the band embarked on an extensive world tour, making their first live appearance with Dio in Germany on 17 April 1980.
+Heaven and Hell peaked at number nine in the United Kingdom and number 28 in the US, the band's highest-charting album since Sabotage.
+The album eventually sold a million copies in the US, and the band embarked on an extensive world tour, making their first live appearance with Dio in Germany on 17 April 1980.